Super Easy Passion Fruit Butter Recipe

 There they were, just as she had left them.
 Penny felt relieved.
 She was always anxious about leaving her eggs by themselves and she was happy to be back to check on them.
 Penny carefully stepped back onto her nest, without disturbing a single egg.
 She ruffled her feathers and puffed them all out so that they covered her eggs to keep them warm.
 Penny didn’t know what it was but something made her feel very happy when she was sitting there keeping her eggs warm.
 She didn’t get bored or lonely.
 She was looking after her eggs and that made her feel very content.

 One morning after Penny had been sitting on her eggs for 21 days she woke up and knew that something was different.
 The Barn was still dark and warm.
 She could even still hear the mouse going about his business collecting grain to feed his babies.
 Penny felt excited but very nervous at the same time.
 Soon Penny felt her nest beneath her shake…… what was happening!
 Penny ruffled her feathers to make sure that, whatever it was, didn’t hurt her eggs.
 Crack!… came a noise from under Penny’s feet.
-Penny used her beak to nudge the eggs under her to check that they were ok.
-As Penny did so from out of one of her eggs appeared a tiny, wet, wobbly chick!
-It’s finally happening thought Penny.
-My chicks are hatching!
-As the day went on Penny helped all of her chicks to hatch.
-She was very exhausted but she didn’t notice because she was so excited that her babies had finally arrived.

 Later that day, when all of the chicks had hatched and they had time to dry out and learn how to use their legs, Penny left her cardboard box nest in the hay shed.
 She helped each of her chicks down the old rickety steps at the back of the shed and walked them across the gravel driveway towards the chook house.
 Penny fluffed up her chest and proudly strutted into the chook house with 14 fluffy chicks scurrying in after her.